 An instructional personnel/speaker disclosure statement consists of (1) the speaker name and (2) a statement about any

-nonfinancial relationships that they have to their presentation content.
+financial and nonfinancial relationships that they have related to their presentation content.
 For further information on writing and placement of disclosure statements, see these

 guidelines for advertising, promoting, or announcing courses offered for ASHA CEUs.

 Please review the course’s offering overview page in the Registration and Cancellation section of the CE Provider Portal to confirm the end date and related deadlines.
 If this information is not correct or if there are changes to the start or end date of a course offering, use the CE Course and Offering Registration Information Change Form to inform ASHA CE that corrections need to be made.